-Outputs Activities Responsibility Performance Indicators Timelines Budget 2.1.1 An inventory of decentralised services in each sector, as well as guidelines on sector ministries' interactions and engagement Make an inventory of decentralised services in each sector -Line Ministries -MINALOC Inventory is available Feb, 2011 50,000 with LGs is approved and published.
-Publish and circulate inventory -MINALOC -Line Ministries All Local Governments have copies of inventory March, 2011 •Formulate guidelines on interactions between central government ministries and local governments -MINALOC -Line Ministries Guidelines are available May, 2011 Publish and circulate guidelines -MINALOC -Line Ministries All Central Government and Local Government institutions have copies of guidelines June, 2011 •Train central government ministries and local governments on the guidelines -MINALOC -Line Ministries Number of people trained from each institution Continuous 2.1.2 Decentralization focal points in sector ministries are given clear terms of reference and actively participates in the •Review and update terms of reference for decentralization focal points in ministries MINALOC Terms of reference are available Feb, 2011 - activities of DCPETA. •Formally appoint focal points in each ministry Line Ministries Letters of appointment March, 2011 •Focal points participate actively in all DCPETA meetings Focal Points Minutes of DCPETA meetings showing participation of focal points Continuous
+Outp uts Activities Responsibility Performance Indicators Timelines Budget 2.1.1 An inventory of decentralised services in each sector is done.
+Make an inventory of decentralised services in each sector -Line Ministries -MINALOC Inventory is available June, 2011 50,000 (Lump sum for publication Publish and circulate inventory -MINALOC -Line Ministries All Local Governments have copies of inventory September, 2011 and distribution) 2.1.2 Decentralization focal points in sector ministries are given clear terms of reference and actively participates in the •Review and update terms of reference for decentralization focal points in ministries MINALOC Terms of reference are available June, 2011 - activities of DCPETA. •Formally appoint focal points in each ministry Line Ministries Letters of appointment July, 2011 •Focal points participate actively in all DCPETA meetings Focal Points Minutes of DCPETA meetings showing participation of focal points Continuous 2.1.3 Technical working group on sectoral decentralization in NDIS is established.
+NDIS creates a sectoral decentralization technical working group -NDIS -Line Ministries -Development partners in decentralisation List of members of the technical working group is available August, 2011 - •Formulate terms of reference for the decentralization technical working group -NDIS -Line Ministries -Development partners in decentralization Terms of reference available August, 2011 •Decentralization policy implementation key agenda on the technical working group's meetings -NDIS -Sectoral Decentralization technical working group Number of meetings with decentralization issues on agenda Continuous

-2.1.3 Technical working group on sectoral decentralization in NDIS is established.
-NDIS creates a sectoral decentralization technical working group -NDIS -Line Ministries -Development partners in decentralisation List of members of the technical working group is available March, 2011 - •Formulate terms of reference for the decentralization technical working group -NDIS -Line Ministries -Development partners in decentralization Terms of reference available March, 2011 •Decentralization policy implementation key agenda on the technical working group's meetings -NDIS -Sectoral Decentralization technical working group Number of meetings with decentralization issues on agenda Continuous 2.1.4 Annual plans of sector ministries include implementation facilitation and support to be provided to LGs. •Define support to be accorded to LGs by each ministry Line Ministries List of actions to be implemented is available Annually - •Include the support in the annual action plans Line Ministries Annual action plans of line ministries Annually •Deliver the support Line Ministries Number of districts personnel trained, mentored, and rendered technical support Annually •Evaluate efficiency and effectiveness of the support accorded -Line Ministries -MINALOC -Districts Evaluation report is available Every 2 years
+2.1.4 Annual plans of sector ministries include ●Define support to be accorded Line Ministries List of actions to be Annually - implementation facilitation and support to be to LGs by each ministry implemented is provided to LGs. available •Include the support in the Line Ministries Annual action plans of Annually annual action plans line ministries ◆Deliver the support Line Ministries Number of districts Annually personnel trained, mentored, and rendered technical support ■Evaluate efficiency and -Line Ministries Evaluation report is Every 2 years effectiveness of the support -MINALOC available accorded -Districts